 - Proof of accommodation in Malaysia

 - Confirmed return tickets

 - Birth certificate for minor applicants

-Unlike traditional visas you do not need to submit the actual documents while applying for a Malaysia Tourist Visa for Indian Citizens.
-Instead, you will need scanned copies of the documents in a pdf format and a soft copy of your passport sized photograph in jpeg or png formats.
+Unlike traditional visas, you do not need to submit the actual documents while applying for a Malaysia visa online for Indian Citizens.
+Instead, you will need scanned copies of the documents in a pdf format and a soft copy of your passport-sized photograph in jpeg or png formats.